johann-lau/yt-downloader-mac/README.md

 ## Troubleshooting

 #### chmod: No such file or directory
-Please make sure that `downloader.command` is in the folder.
-Also, make sure that you used "New Terminal at Folder" on the correct folder.
+Please make sure that `downloader.command` is in the folder, and that you used "New Terminal at Folder" on the correct folder.
+Check for typpos within the file name as well.

 #### Missing video description
 Unfortunately, this may happen to some videos due to an issue with the library `pytube`.
 There is nothing we can do about this, but be assured as the video title should always be correct.